gixlg/gixlg.github.io/_posts/2019-02-27-i-m-a-developer-i-love-automation.md

 }

 ```
-Here the most difficult thing was calculate the right row where to write the content.
+Here the most difficult thing was to calculate the right row where write the content.
-To do that I calculate the distance in terms of number of months between the first date in my table (so the 2018-02) to the date for the new entry.
+To do that, I calculate the distance in terms of number of months between the first date in my table (so the 2018-02), to the date of the new entry.
-When the row is known is possible to write down all the info e.g. the rent, the condominium fees, the total sum, a small description for the type of expense and so on.
+When the row is known, is possible to write down all the info: the rent, the condominium fees, the total sum, a small description of the type of expense and so on.

-Finally we have automate also the last point.
+Finally, we have automated also the last point.
-**<del>3. insert that information in a sheet on Google Drive formatted as that.</del>**
+**<del>3. insert that information in a sheet on Google Drive formatted like that.</del>**

 Now I have created a script that can do the operation that I did manually.
 **But still I have to run this script manually!**

-So solve this issue I used a "Trigger", this allow to execute my function under some condition.
+So to solve this issue I used a "Trigger"; this allows to execute my function under some condition.
-Is it possible to set a trigger from [G Suite Developer Hub](https://script.google.com/home/).
+It is possible to set a trigger from [G Suite Developer Hub](https://script.google.com/home/).
-In my case was enough to set an execution one time for month.
+In my case was enough to set an execution one time for a month.

 And...
 DONE!!!!